Families encouraged to Get Up and Go this summer

 “All our activities are free of charge, and most of them can be replicated at home for little or no cost.

 “I hope these events will give families lots of ideas for their own low cost activities and encourage them to get out and about with their children this summer.”

 Children aged between five and 18 should aim to do 60 minutes of moderate to vigorous physical activity – such as dancing, running, bike riding, football or trampolining – every day.

-Children should also aim to do muscle-strengthening activities – such as hopping and skipping – at least three days a week.
+Muscle-strengthening activities – such as hopping and skipping – are also recommended at least three times a week.